ledugani/botp-spa/README.md

 All designs and artwork by [T.Dugan](http://ledugani.com/)

 ### Notes
-You can't do anything with the Single-Page Application yet, but it will be up at the [Bottom of the Pile website](https://bottomofthepile.org/) when it is done.
-Thanks for checking it out!
+To see this Single-Page Application in action, head on over to the [Bottom of the Pile website](https://bottomofthepile.org/) and thanks for stopping by!